Sapinuwa

-Digs
+Excavations

 Ortaköy was identified as the site of ancient Sapinuwa after a local farmer contacted Çorum Museum; he found two clay cuneiform tablets in his field.
 This led to a survey conducted in 1989, and more discoveries.

 Ankara University quickly obtained permission from the Ministry of Culture to begin excavation.
-This commenced in the following year, in 1990, under the leadership of Aygül and Mustafa Süel, and have continued since.
+This commenced in the following year, in 1990, under the leadership of Aygül and Mustafa Süel, and has continued since.

 Building A was excavated first, and then Building B in 1995.
 The building with the Yazılıkaya-style orthostate and 14th century BC charcoal was excavated after 2000.
 Aygül Süel has been the head of excavations at this site from 1996 onward.

 In the first excavated region was a Cyclopean-walled building dubbed "Building A".
 Building A has yielded 5000 tablets and fragments, dated to the time of Hittite ruler Tudhaliya II (c.
 1360 – 1344 BC).
 They were stored in three separate archives on an upper floor, which collapsed when the building was burnt.

 At Kadilar Hoyuk, 150 meters southeast of Building A, "Building B" has proven to be a depot filled with earthenware jars.
 Another building features an "orthostat that looks like the relief of Tudhaliyas at Yazilikaya".